 Additional Tip: If you want to become a vegan activist, these will also help you Animal welfare quotes!

-Effective sets FOR VEGAN ACTIVISTS #31 - 40
+Effective sentences for vegan activists #31 - 40

 - "If I'm going to pay someone here right now to kill a dog and make it into a cutlet - would you say I'm an animal abuser?"